Exactly How Dangerous Is It to Take a Walk Outside During Covid-19?

 Germ expert, microbiologist and author of The Germ Files, Jason Tetro: This virus spreads primarily through droplets, which are relatively large amounts of fluid that are expelled from your mouth when you cough or sneeze.
 But also, when you’re coughing, sneezing or breathing hard like when you’re working out, you expel aerosolized droplets, which are smaller.

 The majority of the risk is being infected from the larger droplets, which occur within just over a foot and a half of an infected person.
 From that distance to about two yards there is still some risk but not as much.
 Beyond that, the risk goes down significantly because everything but the smaller aerosolized droplets will have fallen.
 Those smaller droplets are not as much of an issue because the amount of virus in them is so low that you would have to be constantly exposed to them to be infected.

 So as long as you’re appropriately distancing from other people, it’s safe to take a walk or sit in front of your house.
-(Here’s how to get the most happiness from your daily walk.)
+(Here are some tips for staying safe this Halloween in light of the pandemic.)